 |5.5" 14cm||9.5" 24.1cm||0.6oz 17g||Vireonidae||Vireo solitarius|

-Distribution: Found throughout Canada, from western Newfoundland, through northern Ontario, across the prairie provinces, touching British Columbia.
-Staying inside the Canadian boundaries, around the Great Lakes and along the eastern/southern Atlantic states.
-Winters along the eastern southern states west to Texas and into Mexico
+Distribution: It is found throughout Canada, from western Newfoundland through northern Ontario, across the prairie provinces and touching British Columbia.
+Staying inside the Canadian boundaries around the Great Lakes and along the eastern/southern Atlantic states.
+It winters along the eastern southern states west to Texas and into Mexico.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.